-Reference Change/Amendment Policy Notes Risks Benefits Measure of success (compared to 2014/15) J 7 Section 5.6 of Safety Inspection Manual Amend delivery of inspection of urban metalled PROW's to PROW team and amend frequency of inspection to 3 years from annual rot 3 Yes footway defect interventions included in F4 as described in the SI Manual This risk is lowered as DCC would still respont to customer reports of defects within the network.
-PROW wardens will require some training of the state third party claims and associated administration due to reduced inspection frequency and the possibility of defects remaining insitu for longer periods of time.
+Reference Change/Amendment Policy Notes Risks Benefits Measure of success (compared to 2014/15) ו 7 Section 5.6 of Safety Inspection Manual Amend delivery of inspection of urban metalled PROW's to PROW team and amend frequency of inspection to 3 years from annual Yes Inspections would be undertaken by Wardens to the same footway defect interventions included in F4 as described in the SI Manual Potential increase in third party claims and associated administration due to reduced inspection frequency and the possibility of defects remaining insitu for longer periods of time.
 This risk is lowered as DCC would still respond to customer reports of defects within the network.
-PROW wardens will require some training on safety inspections due Consistent delivery of safety inspections on the PROW network by PROW officers eliminating duplication of resource used.
+PROW wardens will require some training on safety inspections due to differences in inspection criteria.
+Consistent delivery of safety inspections on the PROW network by PROW officers eliminating duplication of resource used.
 Immediate reduction in recorded defects.
 No further increase in reported third party claims.
 8 Permanent action response times to potholes on carriageways 8 to 10 Amend response time for permanent action to 28 days Yes Current response time for c/w 8 to 10 is 7 days.
 Response time used by Somerset and Dorset County Council.
 Potential increase in claims and associated administration.
 Defects may remain for longer periods than currently experienced.
 Potential increase in customer contact whilst defects remain unrepaired.
 Potential to reduce required resource through more efficient working and scheduling.
 Reduction in dead mileage incurred by repair teams.
 Reduction in reactive costs and the ability to use a capital budget for permanent repairs.
 Works undertaken from capital budgets could be planned resulting in cheaper repair costs.
 9 Section 4.4 of Safety Inspection Manual Remove reference to cycleways promoted by the County Council as cycle routes will be inspected to the appropriate maintenance category of a cycle route.
 Yes Removal necessary to avoid confusion as designated cycle routes are inspected in their own right.
 Potential challenge over interpretation and possible third party liability claims.
 Better ability to defend breach of Section 41 claims as cycleway defects only apply to clearly designated cycle paths on carriageways, No immediate measure over time an ability to repudiate claims with a clear definition of what constitutes a cycle route included in the safety inspection

-Page 50
+Page 54